 State and Local Taxation

-To learn more about the Certificate in State and Local Taxation, please contact:
+For more information about the Certificate in International Taxation, please contact:

 Philip M. Tatarowicz

 *Please be advised that Georgetown University Law Center is required to seek approval in several states in order to offer courses online.
 While Georgetown has secured approval in most states, there are a few states in which the Law Center is in the process of seeking approval.
 If an applicant resides in one of these states, he or she will promptly be notified when his or her application is submitted.